 As someone just learning to swim, I was gutted to discover no fins were available for rent, only life jackets.
 I believe this was to prevent people from damaging the coral, yay!

-The best places to snorkel on Kapas vary day to day.
+The best places to snorkel on Kapas Island varies day to day.
 What we found best was by talking to others on the island as much as possible to find out if they’d seen anything interesting, and if so where (because we all like to be sheep).

 While on the island, I had the most luck snorkelling off the rocks to the north of Qimis restaurant where we found small shoals of baby sharks and a couple turtles (both firsts for me while snorkelling).

-If you’re at one end of the island, at most you have a 30 minute walk to the furtherest beach.
-If you’re feeling lazy, you can find someone willing to take you there by boat and bringing you back at a predetermined time.
+If you’re at one end of the island, at most you have a 30-minute walk to the furtherest beach.
+If you’re feeling lazy, you can find someone willing to take you there by boat and bring you back at a predetermined time.
 I’m not sure how much this is, 30 minutes isn’t exactly long and island life means you have plenty of time on your hands.